Fr0ntierX/wallet-sdk/README.md

 # Fr0ntierX Wallet SDK

-The `@fr0ntierx/wallet-sdk` provides an easy way to integrate the Fr0ntierX Wallet into your web applications.
-This SDK includes a custom signer that allows users to sign messages and transactions using their Fr0ntierX Wallet.
+The `@frontierx/wallet-sdk`` offers a straightforward method for integrating the FrontierX Wallet API into web applications that use [ethers.js](https://docs.ethers.org/v5/).
+This SDK includes a custom signer, enabling the signing of messages and transactions using the FrontierX Wallet.

 ## Installation

-You can install the `@fr0ntierx/wallet-sdk` using npm:
+To install the Wallet SDK use the following command for `npm`:

 ```bash
 npm install @fr0ntierx/wallet-sdk
 ```

-Or using yarn:
+or for `yarn`:

 ```bash
 yarn add @fr0ntierx/wallet-sdk